arorarshi/scNMT_seq_MOSAIC/README.md

 Let’s take a look at stage and lineage distribution.

-We removed samples belonging to Visceral Endoderms, see lineage table below
+We removed samples belonging to Embryonic Lineage, see lineage table below

 <table>